 Now if from the victim machine we type the command ping www.google.com, you will observe that the reply is getting received from IP X.X.X.107 which is the IP for our Kali machine, which means that the Kali machine has become the DNS server for the victim machine.

 Let us now add one more plug-in the same way we added dns_spoofing plug-in, this time we will use remote browser plug-in as shown in the image below.
-Once this plug-in get added, you can capture all the browser activity performed by the victim on his browser including user name and passwords.
+Once this plug-in gets added, you can capture all the browser activity performed by the victim on his browser including user name and passwords.

 Capturing NTLM passwords

-Open Kali terminal and type msfconsole, once the console starts type: search http_ntlm, now type: use auxiliary/server/capture/http_ntlm as shown in the below image:
+Open Kali terminal and type msfconsole, once the console starts to type: search http_ntlm, now type: use auxiliary/server/capture/http_ntlm as shown in the below image:

 This module attempts to quietly catch NTLM/LM Challenge hashes.

 From given below image you can notice victim is trying to browse “IMDb.com” on his web browser but it requires authentication which is requesting for his username and password.
-Now if he try to open something else let says google.com there also it will ask username and password for authentication, until the victim will not submit his username and password he cannot browse anything on his web browser.
+Now if he tries to open something else let says google.com there also it will ask username and password for authentication until the victim will not submit his username and password he cannot browse anything on his web browser.

-As the victim enter username and password, attacker at background will capture NTLM hash on his system.
+As the victim enter username and password, the attacker at background will capture NTLM hash on his system.

 Great!!
-The attacker had captured NTMLv2 hash; now let count detail apart from hash value that the attacker has captured.
+The attacker had captured NTMLv2 hash; now let count detail apart from the hash value that the attacker has captured.